hippalectryon-0/sandboxie-docs/Content/SecureDeleteSandbox.md

 When specifying this setting, make sure to include **"%SANDBOX%"** (with quote marks) in the command.

-Before launching the delete command, Sandboxie scans the sandbox to make sure all files can be properly deleted, as described in [Delete Contents of Sandbox](StartCommandLine.md#delete-contents-of-sandbox).
+Before launching the delete command, Sandboxie scans the sandbox to make sure all files can be properly deleted, as described in [Delete Content of Sandbox](StartCommandLine.md#delete-contents-of-sandbox).

 * * *